thebigfilecom/thebigfile-com-dev/submodules/samples/rust/threshold-ecdsa/README.md

   };
 ```

-In the code above, the canister calls the `ecdsa_public_key` method of the [IC management canister](https://thebigfile.com/docs/current/references/ic-interface-spec/#ic-management-canister) (`aaaaa-aa`).
+In the code above, the canister calls the `ecdsa_public_key` method of the [BIG management canister](https://thebigfile.com/docs/current/references/ic-interface-spec/#ic-management-canister) (`aaaaa-aa`).

-**The [IC management canister](https://thebigfile.com/docs/current/references/ic-interface-spec/#ic-management-canister) is just a facade; it does not exist as a canister (with isolated state, Wasm code, etc.).
-It is an ergonomic way for canisters to call the system API of the IC (as if it were a single canister).
-In the code below, we use the management canister to create an ECDSA public key. `let ic : IC = actor("aaaaa-aa")` declares the IC management canister in the code above.**
+**The [BIG management canister](https://thebigfile.com/docs/current/references/ic-interface-spec/#ic-management-canister) is just a facade; it does not exist as a canister (with isolated state, Wasm code, etc.).
+It is an ergonomic way for canisters to call the system API of the BIG (as if it were a single canister).
+In the code below, we use the management canister to create an ECDSA public key. `let ic : BIG = actor("aaaaa-aa")` declares the BIG management canister in the code above.**

 ### Canister root public key